Ascalonic/PromptML/README.md

 [![Build Status](https://github.com/Ascalonic/PromptML/actions/workflows/npm-publish.yml/badge.svg)](https://github.com/Ascalonic/PromptML/actions)

-PromptML is a Node.js library designed to simplify the process of generating and validating AI prompts.
+PromptML is a markup language for storing A.I. prompts, based off YAML.
 It allows users to specify prompt details, validation rules, and other configurations in a YAML file, making AI interactions more structured and easier to manage.

+And this is a Node.js library created to read and process PromptML files.
+The library acts as a wrapper for interfacing with the LLMs.

 ## Installation